 10. Garter/Bouquet Toss Re-Imagined

-Feel like the garter and bouquet toss is a bit outdated?
-Try handing out individual flowers from the bouquet, or choosing alternative things to throw, like plush favors or small cards with inspirational quotes
+Feel like the garter and bouquet toss is a bit outdated, or even too risque for your audience?
+Try handing out individual flowers from the bouquet, or choosing alternative things to throw, like plush favors or small cards with inspirational quotes.
+It is a great idea to have your wedding florist prepare two bouquets: one to keep and one to hand out flowers from.

 Photos are a huge wedding keepsake, and everyone loves a great scavenger hunt.
 This idea combines the two and makes sure that you’ll have plenty of great photos to put into your album!
 Provide a list of photo ops for your scavengers to seek out.
 For instance, make one of the checklists to take a picture of someone laughing or to catch the best dancer of the night in action.
 Make sure to include a hashtag on the scavenger hunt card so everyone can share their photos and look them over later!